25 May 2022

 With its Global Militarisation Index (GMI), BICC is able to objectively depict worldwide militarisation for the first time.
 The GMI compares, for example, a country’s military expenditure with its Gross Domestic Product (GDP) and its health expenditure.

 It contrasts the total number of military and paramilitary forces in a country with the number of physicians.
 Finally, it studies the number of heavy weapons available to a country’s armed forces.
 These and other indicators are used to determine a country’s ranking, which in turn makes it possible to measure the respective level of militarisation in comparison to other countries.

-The latest GMI of 2018 covers 155 countries and is based on the latest available figures (in most cases data for 2017).
-Israel, Singapore, Armenia, Cyprus, South Korea, Russia, Greece, Jordan, Brunei and Belarus are the top 10 worldwide.
+The latest GMI of 2021 covers 153 countries and is based on the latest available figures (in most cases data for 2020).
+Israel, Oman, Azerbaijan, Kuwait, Armenia, Saudi Arabia, Brunei, Bahrain, Singapore and Russia are the top 10 worldwide.
 These countries allocate particularly high levels of resources to the military in comparison to other areas of society.
 See project website for more information

 25 March 2019

 | Dataset date: December 31, 2017-December 31, 2017

 This dataset updates: Never

 With its SALW guide, BICC provides a non-specialist, user-friendly and multi-language platform to inform about different categories and types of small arms and light weapons, their whereabouts in the world, and where possible, by whom they are held.
 It is designed to build knowledge on how to recognize different types, makes and models of commonly used SALW; to collect data on the global and country-specific spread of these SALW; and to describe some of their visual and technical specifications.
 The guide is not an exhaustive list of all SALW that are used around the world.